 New Glarus displayed outstanding sportsmanship with visible administrative oversight and encouragement in winning the Division 4 championship at the State Boys Basketball Tournament.
 After a 44-41 victory over top-seeded Roncalli in the semifinals, the Glarner Knights downed Lourdes Academy 67-62 in the championship game.
 It is the second time New Glarus has been chosen winner of the sportsmanship award.
 The Glarner Knights earned the honor with Belleville in a co-op arrangement in girls soccer in 2016.
 Bangor, Columbus Catholic, La Crosse Central, McDonell Catholic, Northwestern and Roncalli each received honorable mention for the award.

 Mount Horeb receives the sportsmanship award in gymnastics for the second time and for the third time overall.
-The Raiders also earned the honor in gymnastics in 2015 and was recognized in boys soccer in 2012.
+The Vikings also earned the honor in gymnastics in 2015 and was recognized in boys soccer in 2012.
 They placed second in the Division 2 team competition at the State gymnastics championships in March.
 The schools and communities receiving honorable mention include Ashland, Hartford, Marshfield and River Falls.